Rachnerd/angular1workshop/README.md

 ###2.3
 We want to be able to edit the remote client as well.
 For this we need a put method.
 ```
-Create a put method in ClientService
+Create a put method in ClientService.
 ```
 Tips
 - [$http.put]()